mwasilew/rpbspec/source/consumer.rst

 Hardware
 --------

-The hardware that Consumer Reference Platform runs on *shoul* be 96boards compliant [ref2]_.
-The following requirements assume that software runs on 96boards CE compliant hardware.
+The hardware that Consumer Reference Platform runs on *should* be 96Boards compliant [ref2]_.
+The following requirements assume that software runs on 96Boards CE compliant hardware.

 Accelerated graphics support
 ----------------------------